-The gluten-free craze is huge in America, probably more prevalent than you think.
+The gluten-free craze is huge in America.

 And, oh yeah,

 What is gluten?

 Gluten is a protein–not a carb, even though that’s often confused.
 It’s found in wheat, rye, barley, and triticale—a newer grain that crosses between wheat and rye.
 Gluten helps food maintain their shape and gives them a desired elasticity.
 That’s why many gluten-free breads aren’t as soft or stretchy.

 Where can you find gluten?
 It is primarily found in products like bread, pasta, cereal, soups, and even salad dressing.
 Foods that are processed in facilities that use gluten may be cross-contaminated by it.
 Even rice or quinoa could be cross-contaminated with the gluten, so check the labels if you’re trying to avoid it!

 Most beers and some wines have gluten in them.
 If you are intolerant or sensitive to gluten, you may need to re-think your drink.